 Kate holds a bachelor’s degree in psychology and is also a published children’s book author, showcasing her multifaceted talents and dedication to making a positive impact in the lives of others.

-Her passion for NCLD’s mission is driven by her previous experiences supporting students and families in the special education system, as well as her personal experiences parenting a neurodivergent child and being neurodivergent herself.
+Her passion for NCLD’s mission is deeply rooted in her previous experiences supporting students and families within the special education system, as well as her personal experiences as a parent of a neurodivergent child and being neurodivergent herself.
 This firsthand perspective further fuels her commitment to advocating for individuals with learning disabilities and attention issues.

 Outside of her professional endeavors, Kate finds joy in activities such as swimming, long walks with her puppy, and cherished moments spent at home with her family.
 These pursuits provide her with a well-rounded and balanced approach to life.